UladzimirKuzmin/quotehero/README.md

 Picture quotes generator

 ## Installation
 Clone the repo and install the dependencies.
-Due to generator uses node-canvas library and to make all work fine then probably some additional instruments will be required.
+Due to generator uses node-canvas library and to make all work fine some additional instruments is required.
 See https://github.com/Automattic/node-canvas#compiling

 Using npm: